 Copy and paste folders from a file system browser into the Add Folder field on the workflow pane in Adobe Media Encoder.

 Adding Files To Adobe Media Encoder

-The easiest way to do this is simply click on “Add” on the bottom left hand of the dialogue box, followed by selecting your desired output folder from the drop down menu on the next screen.
+The easiest way to do this is simply to click “Add” on the bottom left hand of the dialogue box, followed by selecting your desired output folder from the drop-down menu on the next screen.

 Once you have selected all of your desired source files, click “Open”.
 This will bring up a new dialogue box titled “File Settings”, which is used for changing any desired output settings for your media files.

 Browsing For Adobe Media Encoder Files

 Identifying your critical files and backing them up is important, but what happens if you accidentally delete or corrupt a file?

 You can use your Adobe Media Encoder (AME) files as an extra layer of protection.
 Once you’ve completed encoding a video, AME creates a backup file of the project settings, which can be used as a reference if you ever need to start fresh.

 Launch AME and click on the button labeled “Preferences”.
 Click on “Media Storage”, then click on the “Show” button next to “Media Storage Location”.